 Higher item level is king, having greater effect on your damage and survivability than any secondary stat will on its own.

-Crit is our #1 priority for secondary stats for Tariq in this build.
+Crit is our #1 priority for secondary stats for Tariq in both builds.
 Crack the Sky (6c) increases our Critical Strike chance when dealing lightning damage and Spit It Out (6a) increases our Critical Strike power.

 Expertise increases all damage by a flat percent.
 Crit is calculated after the extra damage from Expertise is added, meaning that more Expertise will mean higher Crit damage.
 Expertise is tied with Haste as our second priority for secondary stats in this build.